 A digital gold coin (DGC) is an electronic form of money backed by gold reserves held in vaults by private agencies.
 The holders of any particular DGC can pay each other in gold or in monetary units representing the gold physically held by the issuing company.
 Digital gold currency (or DGC) is a form of electronic money (or digital currency) based on massive units of gold.
 It is a kind of representative money, like a gold certificate on paper from the United States of the time (1873 to 1933) in which they could be exchanged for gold on demand.

+For those looking for the best physical gold IRA, DGCs are an ideal choice.
 The typical unit of account of this currency is linked to grams or troy ounces of gold, although other units are sometimes used, such as the gold dinar.
 DGCs are backed by gold through the storage of unallocated or allocated gold.
 Digital gold is a virtual method of buying and investing in the yellow metal without having to physically hold gold.
 And the minimum purchase or sale value is one rupee.

 Unlike buying digital gold in multiples of Re 1, you have to buy physical gold in multiples of 1 g (which is approximately equivalent to Rs).
 While selling digital gold can be done at any time and the money is immediately transferred to your bank account, selling real gold requires going to a jeweler.
 In India, there are three main companies offering digital gold: MMTC-PAMP India, Augmont Gold Ltd and Digital Gold India.
 Digital gold currency systems, such as electronic gold, contained gold ingots and issued units of digital currency that represented small amounts of gold.